SUPPORTING HEALTHY HABITS

 The ISU Wellness Center staff believes staying active and practicing a nutritious, balanced eating plan can have a profound impact on your overall health and wellness, as well as on promoting your academic success.
 As a student, it is critical that your mind stays alert and your body stays healthy!
 Your personal activity and eating habits affect your energy, ability to concentrate, mood, and overall health.

 The following documents provide basic information and guidance for establishing healthy activity and eating habits to last a lifetime.
 The information you are looking for is not listed below?
-Submit a question to the Healthy Bengal Q&A and the ISU Wellness Center staff will find you an answer!
+Call the ISU Wellness Center at 282-2117 and one of our team members will help you find an answer!

 General Nutrition Tips